runekrauss/freddy/README.md

 ## :rocket: Getting Started

-First, the installation of FrEDDY is described.
+The installation of FrEDDY is described first.
 Second, it is explained how a DD type can be used to solve a problem.

 ### :wrench: Installation